 A solid inventory management system helps retailers ensure inventory is where it needs to be, something that’s become harder to accomplish with the troubled supply chain and the rise of BOPIS (click-and-collect).

 Streamlining sales tax collection, remittance, and reporting can save time and money, especially for businesses with a sales tax obligation in multiple states.
 A 2022 survey by Avalara and Potentiate found that retail businesses with less than 500 employees typically spend an average of 209 hours per month on tax management activities and approximately $24,000 per month on tax compliance activities.

 Another issue retailers can’t overlook is security.
 As anyone with a phone or email account well knows, phishing is out of control.

 Retailers may have a harder time combatting cargo theft, which often happens when cargo is at rest while in transit.
-About 47% of respondents said they’d experienced cargo theft when shipments were moving from distribution centers to stores.
+About 47% of respondents in the Retail Security Survey said they’d experienced cargo theft when shipments were moving from distribution centers to stores.

 So there’s that.
 And though having inventory stolen is bad, having customers’ personal and financial information stolen may be worse.
 Cybersecurity is a real and growing issue, and about 24% of cyberattacks in 2020 targeted retailers — more than any other industry.